 For the next steps, see the Installation Guide.

-After you have installed the software, continue to the Get Started Guide.
+After you install the software, continue to the Get Started Guide.

 Host System Requirements